 Citrus Heights is known for its mall and to a much lesser degree an amusing intersection where Sunrise (Boulevard) implausibly meets Sunset (Avenue).
 It has also long been known as Republican country for good reason.

 In 2016, the city gave Trump an 8-point win and then a solid 4.7-point margin in 2020.
-Similarly, the nearest five-term Democrat U.S. Rep. Ami Bera has ever come to winning here was a five-point shortfall in November to a second-tier GOP candidate who trained his campaign using a former hate-group strategist.
+Similarly, the nearest five-term Democrat U.S. Rep. Ami Bera has ever come to winning here was a five-point shortfall this past November to a second-tier GOP candidate who trained his campaign using a former hate-group strategist.

-(And if we review the 2018 State Senate contest between Republican incumbent Jim Nielsen and Progressive Phillip Kim, we see a fairly similar split as well.)
+And if we review the 2018 State Senate contest between Republican incumbent Jim Nielsen and Progressive Phillip Kim, we see a fairly similar split as well.

 However, if local Republicans don’t pull themselves out of their party’s death spiral of extremist Trumpism, it could inspire more candidates to launch independent runs not unlike Rich Desmond did in 2020 for the District 3 County Board of Supervisors.